 - When your budget is small — since the cost of such solutions is relatively low, it could be a good choice for organizations that don't have a large budget for e-learning or training departments that can take up the responsibility for developing the course offer.

-Tips for implementing an off-the-shelf e-learning platform:
+Tips for implementing off-the-shelf e-learning software

 - Check the customization options — verify whether you can repurpose the existing online training materials to fit your needs.